Sydney-Informatics-Hub/Fastq-to-BAM/README.md

 All computation was performed on NCI ‘Gadi’ HPC, running Centos 8, PBS Pro v.
 19, on Intel Xeon Cascade Lake 2 x 24 core nodes each with 192 GB RAM.
 All stages of the analysis were run in parallel, either massively parallel using the scatter-gather method, or parallel by sample.
 Parallelisation across the cluster was achieved through either GNU parallel v.
 20191022 (Tange 2018) or Open MPI v.
 4.0.2 (Graham et al. 2005).

+# Download the reference genome

+This pipeline is written for alignment of human whole genome sequence data to the hg38 + alt contigs reference.
+The 'Reference' folder must be located within the main working directory for the cloned repo (or a symlink created), to ensure the relative paths that are used within the scripts are correct.
+The Reference directory is 73 GB unpacked.

+The complete set of required files for hg38 + alt can be downloaded with the following commands, which should be subitted as a job to Gadi's 'copyq':

+wget https://cloudstor.aarnet.edu.au/plus/s/CHeAuEsBkHalDvI/download -O Reference.tar.gz
+wget https://cloudstor.aarnet.edu.au/plus/s/0fN5X8tksH2PGso/download -O Reference.tar.gz.md5

+Verify the completeness of the download by checking md5sums.

+If you would like to use this pipeline with an alternate reference genome/species, you will need to prepare the required files (SAMtools index, GATK index, GATK split intervals for BQSR* and GATK split intervals  x 3200 for variant calling) as well as edit the scripts to the new reference name. *Split intervals for BQSR must be a minimum of 100 Mbp (eg for 3.2 Gbp hg38 + alt, this is 32 intervals).
+For ApplyBQSR adjust the number of contigs over which to print recalibrated BAMs.
+You will also need to source the known variants databases to be used for BQSR and VQSR and edit those scripts that use them accordingly.

 # Overview of steps

+0) download, unpack and checksum the Reference
 0) make <cohort_name>.config
 1) split_fastq
 2) align